-The automotive models of the ADSP-2148x processors have an MLB interface which allows the processor to function as a media local bus device.
-It includes support for both 3-pin as well as 5-pin media local bus protocols.
-It supports speeds up to 1024 FS (49.25 Mbits/sec, FS = 48.1 kHz) and up to 31 logical channels, with up to 124 bytes of data per media local bus frame.
-For a list of automotive models, see Automotive Products on Page 66.
+The automotive models of the processors have an MLB interface which allows the processor to function as a media local bus device.
+It includes support for both 3-pin and 5-pin MLB protocols.
+It supports speeds up to 1024 FS (49.25M bits/sec, FS = 48.1 kHz) and up to 31 logical channels, with up to 124 bytes of data per media local bus frame.
+For a list of automotive products, see Automotive Products.